Skip to content

 Fusing in JamCam videos

 Now let's incorporate the JamCams dataset.
-If uploading directly, a few views will open as suggested by Edge, however as we are only interested in the spatial view we will close all others.
+If uploading directly, a few views will open as suggested by conode, however as we are only interested in the spatial view we will close all others.
 Before copying and pasting the JamCam nodes into the STATS19 Spatial view, let's colour the nodes representing JamCam videos black and enlarge their size, to visually differentiate them from STATS19 events.

-We can now interact with both the STATS19 dataset and JamCam videos from one view in Edge!
+We can now interact with both the STATS19 dataset and JamCam videos from one view in conode!
 Click on the Jamcam nodes and use Watch Video (accessible through the Node menu) to check out the space of near miss events our risk map now considers.

 empty line